-The unique identifier type name, UI above, chosen, of course, by the domain analyser cum describer, usually properly embodies the type name, E, of the endurant being analysed and mereology-described.
-Thus a part of type-name E might be given the mereology type name EI.
+The unique identifier type name, El above, chosen, of course, by the domain modeller, usually properly embodies the type name, E, of the endurant being analysed and mereology-described.
+Thus a part of type-name E might be given the mereology type name El.

 Generally we shall refer to these names by UI.

-Observer Function Prompt 5 type\name, type\of, is\:

-Given description schema 5 we have, so-to-speak "in-reverse", that type\of(ui)= $\eta$ UI $\land$ type\name(ui)=UI $\land$ is\UI(ui)
+Observer Function Prompt 5 type\name, type\of, is\: Given description schema 5 we have, so-to-speak "in-reverse", that

+'''

+\forall e:E • uid_E(e)=ui \Rightarrow type_of(ui)=\etaUI \land type_name(ui)=UI \land is_UI(ui)

+'''